-Surficial mapping in conjunction with NRCS and Iowa Cooperative Soil Survey county updates is ongoing in Bremer County with the completion of the Bremer Quadrangle.
-The Bremer quadrangle covers an area from $42^{\circ} 45^{\circ}$ N latitude to $42^{\circ} 52^{\circ} 30^{\circ}$ and $92^{\circ} 30^{\circ}$ to $92^{\circ} 22^{\circ} 30^{\circ}$ W longitude The mapping area is wholly concentrated on the Iowan Erosion Surface Landform Region The region has been subjected to periods of multiple Quaternary glaciations and subaerial erosion.
+The county-scale map represents the final phase of surficial mapping in conjunction with NRCS and Iowa Cooperative Soil Survey county updates in Bremer County.
+The Bremer County map covers an area from 42° 37' 30" to 42° 55' 30" N latitude and 92° 34' 30" to 92° 03' 30" W longitude.
+The mapping area is wholly concentrated on the Iowan Erosion Surface Landform Region.
+The region has been subjected to periods of multiple Quaternary glaciations and subaerial erosion.
 Episodic erosion during the last 500,000 years has led to the destruction of pre-existing glacial landforms associated with Pre-Illinoian glaciations.
-Generally speaking, the map area consists of unnamed loamy sediments of variable thickness, overlying Pre-Illinoian glacial sediments.
+Generally speaking, the map area consists of unnamed loamy sediments (Iowan Surface materials) of variable thickness overlying Pre-Illinoian glacial sediments or shallow rock.
 These deposits are regionally extensive.
-Previous surficial geologic mapping of the map area consists of the Des Moines 4 $^{\circ}$ x 6 $^{\circ}$ Quadrangle at a scale of 1:1,000,000 (Hallberg et al., 1991).
+Significant areas of bedrock outcrop or areas with less than 15 feet of loamy material over rock are present, especially in the southwestern portion of the county, and pose a significant threat to local groundwater protection.
+Previous surficial geologic mapping completed as part of the STATEMAP program includes Surficial Geology of the Bremer (Iowa) 7.5" Quadrangle (Tassier-Surine et al., 2007) and Surficial Geology of the Shell Rock 7.5' Quadrangle, Butler, Black Hawk and Bremer counties (Tassier-Surine et al., 2009).
+The only other regional surficial map of the area consists of the Des Moines 4° x 6° Quadrangle at a scale of 1:1,000,000 (Hallberg et al., 1991).